National Affairs

 Russia backs Korea's opposition to UNESCO bid for forced labor mines

-Russia has joined Korea in opposing Japan's bid to designate Sado Island's mines, where Koreans were forced to work during Japan's occupation of the Korean Peninsula, as ...
+Russia clarified its opposition to Japan's bid to designate Sado Island's mines, where Koreans were forced to work during the Japanese colonial period, as UNESCO World Heritage.

 Feb 10,2022